 Purely Scanning Files is Not a Solution

-Many facility managers have been sung the benefits of scanning software.
+Many facility managers have been sung the benefits of facility information management and scanning software.
 But, for the most part, scanning software hasn’t solved the productivity problem that facility teams are facing.
 If you only have a couple boxes of legal documents, sure, a run-of-the-mill scanning solution could work.

 However, facility teams typically have an entire room dedicated to storing their facility information.